Star Wars – the Empire Strikes Back

 In Closing

 Star Wars – The Empire Strikes Back is a step in the right direction but that doesn’t mean it is good.
 This could definitely have used some more polish before being released.
-The core of a good game is there but is buried under a mountain of frustration.
+The core of a good game is there under a mountain of frustration.
 I have my issues with its SNES counterpart but I would still recommend that game over this.

 The Empire Strikes Back